header-logotype

 Aside from the obvious presence of something living on your head, there are a few head lice symptoms to be alert to:

-• Red itchy bumps on the head, neck, and ears.
+• Red, itchy bumps on the scalp, neck, and ears

 Dandruff Symptoms